kennknowles/python-rightarrow/README.md

  - Tuple types: `(int, long)`, `(float, (int, Regex))`, ...
  - Dictionary types: `{string: float}`, `{ (str, str) : [complex] }`, ...
  * Union types `int|long|float`, `str|file`, ...
+ - The "any" type, `??`, for when a value is too complex to describe in this language.
+May be an indication that a piece of code is metaprogramming or should be treated with gradual typing.
  - Function types:
     - `str -> int`
     - `(int) -> int`